expo/expo/docs/pages/classic/building-standalone-apps.md

 You must have an Expo account and be logged in to create a build.
 When running the build command, you can create a new account or log in to an existing account.

-Developers using **Windows** operating system must have WSL enabled.
+Developers using the **Windows** operating system must have WSL enabled.
 If you do not have it installed, follow this [installation guide](https://docs.microsoft.com/en-us/windows/wsl/install).
 When it prompts for choosing a Linux distribution, we recommend picking Ubuntu from the Windows Store.
 Launch Ubuntu at least once and then use an admin PowerShell to run the command:

 <Terminal cmd={['$ Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux']} />